xxx-slight/xxx-slight.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a third year undergraduate student from [School of SCCE](https://scce.ucas.ac.cn/), [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).
+I'm a graduate student from [School of SCCE](https://scce.ucas.ac.cn/), [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).
 My research interest includes,Embodied Intelligence,computer vision, and machine learning.

 I am very fortunate to be advised by [Prof. Shuqiang Jiang](https://people.ucas.edu.cn/~sqjiang) of VIPL Lab from [Institute of Computing Technology](https://www.ict.ac.cn/) , Chinese Academy of Sciences.